 \subsection{Dynamic Programming Equation}

-Our objective in this subsection is to demonstrate how the DPP derived in \secref{Section DPP 1} characterizes the value function $V$ as a (discontinuous) viscosity solution to an appropriate HJB equation; for the general theory of viscosity solutions we refer to \cite{Crandali_Ishii_Lions_VoscositySolutions} and \cite{SonerBook}.
-To complete the PDE characterization and provide numerical solutions fir this PDE, one also needs some boundary conditions which will be the objective of the next subsection.
+Our objective in this subsection is to demonstrate how the DPP derived in \secref{Section DPP 1} characterizes the function $V$ as a (discontinuous) viscosity solution to an appropriate HJB equation; for the general theory of viscosity solutions we refer to \cite{Crandali_Ishii_Lions_VoscositySolutions} and \cite{SonerBook}.
+To complete the PDE characterization and provide numerical solutions for this PDE, one also needs appropriate boundary conditions which will be the objective of the next subsection.

-\begin{Def}[Dynkin Operator] Given $u\in \controlset{U}$, we denote by $\mathcal{L}^u$ the Dynkin operator (also known as the infinitesimal generator) associated to the controlled diffusion \eqref{SDE} as
+\begin{Def}[Dynkin operator] Given $u\in \controlset{U}$, we denote by $\mathcal{L}^u$ the Dynkin operator (also known as the infinitesimal generator) associated to the controlled diffusion \eqref{SDE} as